msolomon/argo/spec.md

 In order to maintain a compact data representation, backreferences (and therefore deduplication) are only supported for _Labeled_ types.
+Note that even _Unlabeled_ values may be written to _Blocks_, to impove compressability.

 ## Errors